Head to Head Analysis: Allianz (ALIZY) & Its Rivals

 |6.81%

-This table compares Allianz and its competitors revenue, earnings per share and valuation.
+This table compares Allianz and its rivals gross revenue, earnings per share and valuation.

 |Gross Revenue